postsharp/Metalama.Samples/examples/change-tracking/change-tracking-3/README.md

 ## Aspect implementation

-The new aspect implementation is the following:
+The new aspect implementation is as follows:

 [!metalama-file TrackChangesAttribute.cs]